YannickBaudraz/Selecta/README.md

 Tests are in _Selecta_Test_

-After building the application, an exe is in _Selecta_Console/bin/Debug/Selecta.exe_.
-It's a console program to use the model of Selecta.
+After building the application in debug, there is an exe in _Selecta_Console/bin/Debug/Selecta.exe_.
+There is also an exe in the release folder after building in release mode.

+There are console programs that use the model of Selecta.

+The release mode use the real time of the program, while the debug fake the datetime.

 ## Class diagram